-- 3.1 Before any decision is reached on any changes to parish council governance and/or electoral arrangements, the Council is required to consult and should show regard to the responses in coming to any proposed changes in the electoral arrangements and/or governance of parish councils in North East Lincolnshire. - 3.2 All households and parish councils were asked for their views on the current arrangements, as well as other stakeholders, at the beginning of June 2023.
-A second period of consultation was undertaken in September.
-A third and final period of consultation is proposed from December 2023 for the parish boundary on Bradley Road relating to Barnoldby Le Beck and Waltham Parish Councils.
+- 3.1 Before any decision is reached on any changes to parish council governance and/or electoral arrangements, the Council is required to consult and should show regard to the responses received back in coming to any proposed changes in the electoral arrangements and/or governance of parish councils in North East Lincolnshire. - 3.2 All households and parish councils were asked for their views on the current arrangements, as well as other stakeholders, at the beginning of June 2023.
+A second period of public consultation was held between 8th September and 3rd November 2023.